 If your camper is equipped with the "Hot Water Heater" it is always best to drain the hot water tank before storing the camper.
 There is a drain plug on the outside / bottom of the hot water tank that can be unscrewed to allow the water to drain out.
+Attached to this drain plug is the Anode Rod for the hot water heater.
+Please check and replace every year or two.
+The manufacturer of the hot water heater recommends replacing the Anode Rod once approx. 75% of it has corroded away.

-CAUTION - BE SURE TO RELEASE THE WATER PRESSURE IN THE HOT WATER TANK BEFORE YOU REMOVE THE DRAIN PLUG!
+CAUTION - BE SURE TO RELEASE THE WATER PRESSURE IN THE HOT WATER TANK BEFORE YOU REMOVE THE ANODE ROD !